CodeURJC-DAW-2022-23/webapp13/README.md

 #### Alberto:

 I've been working mainly on the program structure at the start of the split, and creating the database along with some sample data.
-Also I've worked creating the models and the controllers for the database and the tweet logic.
+Also I've worked creating the models and the controllers for the database and defined some classes.

 * [Tweet.java](https://github.com/CodeURJC-DAW-2022-23/webapp13/blob/dev/nexus_app/src/main/java/es/codeurjc/backend/model/Tweet.java)
 * [User.java](https://github.com/CodeURJC-DAW-2022-23/webapp13/blob/dev/nexus_app/src/main/java/es/codeurjc/backend/model/User.java)